A new approach to topological T-duality for principal torus bundles: A Thom class formulation of T-Duality

-So we show that the diagram commutes.
-The vertical maps in the lower square are induced by inclusions, and these commute with the horizontal characteristic class maps.
+So, let us show that the diagram commutes.
+The vertical maps in the lower square are induced by inclusions and these commute with the horizontal characteristic class maps.
 Therefore the bottom square commutes and it remains to check that the upper square commutes.
-After a choice of trivialisations have been made, this requires showing that the following commutes:
+After trivialisations are chosen, this requires showing that the following commutes: